mjo22/cryojax/README.md

 Under the hood, this calls `model.log_probability()`.
 Note that the user may need to do preprocessing of `observed`, such as applying the relevant `Filter`s and `Mask`s.

-Additional components can be plugged into the `ImagePipeline` model's `PipelineState`.
-For example, `Ice` and electron beam `Exposure` models are supported.
-For example, `GaussianIce` models the ice as gaussian noise, and `UniformExposure` multiplies the image by a scale factor.
+Additional components can be plugged into the image formation model.
+For example, modeling the solvent is supported through the `ImagePipeline`'s `Ice` model.
+Models for exposure to the electron beam are supported through the `Instrument`'s `Exposure` model.

 For these more advanced examples, see the tutorials section of the repository.
 In general, `cryojax` is designed to be very extensible and new models can easily be implemented.